 6. Richard Branson : Losing My Virginity

 About Richard Branson : Richard Branson is a business tycoon and founder of Virgin group, which operates more than 400 companies.
-With his impeccable business sense and principles, he has come a long way from being troubled (I am not sure if troubled is the precise word.
-He was only a school drop out and had difficulty reading) teenager with passion, dreams and Virgin Records to a seasoned business magnate with a net worth that makes him 8th richest British national.
+With his impeccable business sense and principles, he has come a long way from being an anxious teenagerteenager with passion, dreams and Virgin Records to a seasoned business magnate.
+Right now he is the 8th richest British national.
+Would you believe if I tell you that he is school drop out and had difficulty reading.

 Book Review : It’s an autobiographical account of a man with acute business sense and unfettered risk-taking capabilities.
 He gives a good peek into his crucial decisions and the growth of Virgin Group, his early struggles, and his persuasive and charismatic presence that helped him build an empire.
 The autobiography is fascinating and exceptional, and Branson’s flamboyant persona oozes out of the book.